Intellectual Property Accelerator Fund

 The Fund addresses the development gap between early stage research and attractive, investment- and venture-grade opportunities.
 The fund is meant to support proof-of-concept work, data collection, and/or prototyping that can yield important information or further development that would make a technology more commercially attractive.

-Requirements: Principal investigators are requested to submit a two-to-three page executive summary and a budget describing the development (e.g. proof-of-concept work, data collection, prototyping, etc.) of a technology/invention previously disclosed to the Office of Technology Licensing.
+Requirements: PI’s are requested to submit a two-to-three page executive summary and a budget describing the development (e.g. proof-of-concept work, data collection, prototyping, etc.) of a technology/invention previously disclosed to the Office of Technology Licensing.
 The executive summary should specifically describe how the funds will be utilized to make the technology more readily licensable to venture capitalists and/or existing companies.
-Individual awards can be as large as $100,000 and will be for a six- to twelve-month period.
-The awards can cover salaries, benefits, consultants, equipment, and other research expenses.
+Individual awards can be as large as $100,000 and will be for a six to twelve-month period and can cover salaries (graduate students, post-docs, and undergraduate summer stipends, but not PI summer salaries), benefits, consultants, equipment, and other research expenses.
 No overhead will be charged for these awards.

 I. Scientific and Technical Merit